Lesinhovski/ESP32-Tester/README.md

 2 - Upload the code to your ESP32 then open the Serial Monitor.

 3 - In the end of the script, will appear on your serial monitor the test results and its duration.

+  *All the tests are automated exept the input pins test, you'll need to test them manually when it begins.